CamelCaseName/HPVR/README.md

 [x] load into the house

-[ ] get the start message out of the way
+[x] get the start message out of the way

 [x] walk around in the house

 [x] trigger the radial menu

-[ ] interact with item via the radial
+[x] interact with item via the radial

-[ ] interact with characters via the radial
+[x] interact with characters via the radial

 [ ] interact with yourself via the radial

 [ ] memories, inventory and so on

+[o] usw with menu

 [ ] settings and in game menu